-The US Department of Treasury certified ORFH as a Community Development Financial Institution (CDFI), based on our lending activity.
-Our products include:
+The US Department of Treasury certified ORFH as a Community Development Financial Institution (CDFI), based on lending activity.
+Products include:

 Pre-Development Revolving Loan Fund (RLF): ORFH provides low-interest loans to our sponsors in the early stages of the development process.
 Loans typically cover expenses such as earnest money for land acquisition, environmental reviews and other costs associated with moving a development from conceptual stages to actual plans.